 Denim is the most recognisable fabric in the world but one of the least environmentally friendly.
-Denim uses up huge amounts of water from the growing of its cotton fibres, the dyeing of its twilled threads and the finishing of jeans.
+Denim uses up huge amounts of water from the growing of cotton fibres, the dyeing of twilled threads and the finishing of jeans.
 Half of the denim we use ends up in landfill.
 So it’s time to ReMiX our use of denim: find new designs, new objects and new applications – using exclusively deadstock denim; jeans, jackets and shirts.

 A workshop-exhibition at The Apricot Gallery in East London was delivered [in conjunction with ReWorKs UK] by students from the MA programmes at the University for the Creative Arts, Rochester and ArtEZ Institute of the Arts in Arnhem (NL).

 This workshop used existing denim in all its guises to collectively make a wide range of objects.
 Have you ever had blue denim sushi? watched videos in a denim tent? or had a denim face-tattoo?
 What about some denim and resin jewellery to take home?
 This was exhibited, during London Fashion Week and the London Design Festival.
 For Denim ReMiX our international team of masters students is sponsored by ReWorKs UK.
 ReWorKs sources surplus garments from around the world to design sustainable solutions for the global fashion industry.